xinzhuanjing/Python/README.md

 # Python
-This repo is mainly used to record the Python learing process
+This repo is mainly used to record the Python learning process